-Cyber Security Committee

-Focuses on information and cyber security risks and readiness and oversees a robust cybersecurity program, which employs security scanning and monitoring tools, regular gap and threat assessments and audits and enterprise-wide security awareness exercises and training, as well as the procurement of insurance for cyber events, including ransomware coverage.

-Chaired by the Chief Information Officer, who engages with our Audit Committee and the Board directly in accordance with our Cyber Incident Response Policy, in the event of Company experiences any material cyber events.

-ESG Committee

-Comprised of senior management from different departments within the Company, focuses on developing and implementing policies and practices designed to foster a culture that helps to attract and retain diverse talent, reinforce our longstanding commitment to being a trusted and valued member of our communities and a responsible steward for the environment.
+Cyber Security Committee ESG Committee Diversity Committee Focuses on information and cyber security risks and readiness and oversees a robust cybersecurity program, which employs security scanning and monitoring tools, regular gap and threat assessments and audits and enterprise-wide security awareness exercises and training, as well as the procurement of insurance for cyber Comprised of senior management from different departments within the Company, focuses on developing and implementing policies and practices designed to foster a culture that helps to attract and retain diverse talent, reinforce our longstanding commitment to being a trusted and valued member of our communities Formed under the executive sponsorship of our CEO and comprised of senior management and team members from different levels of the organization to formalize and enhance the Company's diversity, equity and inclusion practices within the organization and in our communities. events, including ransomware coverage. and a responsible steward for the environment.
+Chaired by the SVP Of Regional Operations and provides regular reports to the CEO, the Board and the Chaired by the Chief Information Officer, who engages with our Audit Committee and the Board directly in accordance with our Cyber Incident Response Policy, in the event of Company experiences any material cyber events.
 Our SVP Public Affairs & Government Relations serves as Chair of the ESG Committee and provides regular quarterly reports to the Board on the Company's ESG initiatives and reports to the Nominating and Corporate Governance Committee at every regular meeting.

-Diversity Committee

-Formed under the executive sponsorship of our CEO and comprised of senior management and team members from different levels of the organization to formalize and enhance the Company's diversity, equity and inclusion practices within the organization and in our communities.

-Chaired by the SVP Of Regional Operations and provides regular reports to the CEO, the Board and the Nominating and Corporate Governance Committee on the Company's DE&I initiatives.
+Nominating and Corporate Governance Committee on the Company's DE&I initiatives.